Our fully integrated dance program gives students of all abilities the opportunity to learn a variety of dance styles.

 Our skilled dance coaches strive to teach high-quality dance technique, terminology, and etiquette in an effort to pass down an appreciation for the art of dance movement.
 We offer beginning to advanced pointe technique classes, as well as a variety of other dance genres.
 We endeavor to keep our program wholesome and family-friendly; therefore, we do not teach suggestive movements or use music with explicit language or poor messages.

 Fees are based on the number of classes in the session.
 Fees are due at the time of registration and are non refundable and no credit can be given.
-Please note: There will be no classes April 3rd-8th and April 15th.
+Please note: There will be no classes July 3rd and July 4th.

 To participate in our programs, first check with our office staff for class availability by calling (559) 432-6292, then fill out the Child Liability Waiver (for students under 18yrs) or the Adult Liability Waiver (for students 18yrs+).
 Once you have submitted the form, contact the office to secure a space in class.
 Dance enrollment is by session.
 Spring and Fall sessions include a dance recital.